 All my previous delivery were all via C-section so for this time it has to be a repeat low transverse caesarean section but now with bilateral tubal ligation.
 I don’t want to experience the hurdles of labor again as I suffered tremendous pain with my first pregnancy the so-called primigravida as I’ve tried to deliver my eldest daughter via NSD (normal spontaneous delivery with epidural anesthesia but still the pain was excruciating due to my baby face presentation and shoulder dystocia).

-About the ligation, we were teasing each other (my husband and I) about me being ligated considering that we wanted to have a big family but we’re considering a lot of important things that matters.
-That’s why we came up with the decision of signing the consent form with no regrets at all after weighing the pro, and the cons (considering my asthma & 3 cs operation) of having the ligation now and the pro surpasses the cons so there it goes I am now sterile.
+About the ligation, we were teasing each other (my husband and me) about me being ligated considering that we wanted to have a big family but we’re considering a lot of important things that matter.
+That’s why we came up with the decision of signing the consent form with no regrets at all after weighing the pro, and the cons (considering my asthma & 3 CS operation) of having the ligation now and the pro surpasses the cons so there it goes I am now sterile.

 The Hospital of Choice – Asian Hospital and Medical Center.